curiousily/aind-isolation/heuristic_analysis.md

 ### Intuition

-The more moves at the center this player has, the better the outcome of the game will be.
+The more moves at the center this player can make, the better the outcome of the game will be.

 ### Implementation

-This function simply subtracts the opponent's center moves from the player's center moves.
+This function simply subtracts the available opponent's center moves from the available player's center moves.
 Center moves are defined as the inner `3x3` rectangle of the board.

-## Center moves with blank spaces
+## Center moves with blanks

 ### Intuition